nicktaras/backtracker/README.md

 # backtracker
-IOS Application to allow people to save places, then return to them at a later time.
+IOS Application allowing people to save places of interest and return to them at a later date.